Quick Links

 Frequently Asked Questions about Special Needs and Disabilities at school

-What do I do if I think my child has a special need or disability?
+What should I do if I think my child has a special need or disability?

-If you are worried about your child's progress, go and see their class teacher.
+If you are worried about your child's progress, contact the class teacher.
 Have a look at our Additional Needs Flowchart to see what happens from there.

 Additional Needs Flow Chart.pdf